Regional Series – Adelaide Evening Webinar

 Meet our Speaker

-Purchased first Optometry Practice Gulf and Ranges Optometrists – Port Augusta in 2005.
-It is a full scope practice that also encompasses rural outreach, nursing home, aboriginal health and safety eyewear for mining and industry within the region.
-See Optometry was then purchased in 2017.
+Mitch completed a Bachelor of Optometry from the UNSW in 1995, a Masters in Optometry in 2007 and a Graduate Certificate in Ocular Therapeutics in 2010 from QUT.
+Mitch purchased his first optometry practice in Port Augusta in 2005.
+It’s a full scope practice that includes rural outreach, nursing home, aboriginal health and safety eyewear for mining and industry within the region.
+He purchased his second practice in 2017.

-He is one of the foundation placement partners for Flinders University, completed the Flinders University Supervisors Course as well as guest speaking presentations to 4th and 5th year Optometry Students.
-Mitch also provides mentorship for 3 early career optometrists working in their practices.
+Mitch manages a high volume of patients with acute and chronic eye health issues.
+He was the first in country SA to establish formal co-management protocols with visiting ophthalmologists SA.
+He is one of the foundation placement partners for Flinders University, completed the Flinders University Supervisors Course, and undertakes guest speaking presentations to fourth and fifth year optometry students.
+Mitch also mentors three early career optometrists working in his practices.

-Mitch is a registered and accredited CPD training provider for RACGP and ACRRM since 2019, and has educated community GPs and Nurse Practitioners of regional SA including those of the RFDS to triage acute eye emergencies and refer eye health appropriately.
+Mitch is a registered and accredited CPD training provider for RACGP and ACRRM since 2019.
+He has delivered education to community GPs and nurse practitioners in regional SA, including those of the RFDS, on triaging and appropriate referral of acute eye emergencies.

-Mitch is married to his business partner Tiffany and they have 4 teenage children.
+Mitch is married to his business partner Tiffany and they have four teenage children.